© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pwll Du Village is a scheduled monument protected by Cadw under reference MM224.
 View the official record →

-Pwll Du Village is a post-medieval and modern industrial settlement located in Wales, recorded under Cadw's Scheduled Ancient Monument designation MM224.
+Pwll Du Village is a post-medieval and modern industrial settlement located in Wales, designated as a scheduled ancient monument under Cadw reference MM224.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM224.

 Pwll Du Village dates from the post medieval/modern period, and is classified as a settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pwll Du Village is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM224.